krishnasaga/starwars/README.md

 ```

   - 2s deal is added to data fetching to illustrate the loading state. this is done using delay function

+# What if StarWars implemented in micro frontends and microservices